materialsguy/Saturation_isotropic_hardening/README.md

 - $\( \sigma_{\text{amp},1} \)$ is the amplitude of stress for the first cycle.
 - $\( \sigma_{\text{amp},S} \)$ is the amplitude of the stress at the saturated cycle.

-By performing this criterion iteratively, the saturation can be determined.
+By performing this criterion iteratively, the saturation of a Chaboche model can be determined.
 This algorithm is useful for defining the saturation of strain-controlled samples.
 It tracks the saturation of the maximal stresses, thereby enabling the extraction of the saturated strain range.